GeorgiaStateDefenseForce/gsdf.georgia.gov/pages/5bde.md

 <p align="center">
 <img src="/images/Forklift_training.png" alt="Articulated industrial truck training">
 </p>
-Forklift training facilitates supply movement for Points of Distribution (PODs).
-Faster re-supply means more poeple helped when they need it most.
+<p align="center">Forklift training facilitates supply movement for Points of Distribution (PODs).
+Faster re-supply means more poeple helped when they need it most.</p>

 <br>

 <p align="center">
 <img src="/images/TY21_AT.jpg" alt="USAR Training">
 </p>
-Practice of Urban Search and Rescue (USAR) hones the skills needed to respond to a natural disaster and work with other agencies for large scale relief efforts.
+<p align="center">Practice of Urban Search and Rescue (USAR) hones the skills needed to respond to a natural disaster and work with other agencies for large scale relief efforts.</p>